Cake antipattern

 new UserRepositoryDbImpl(database) with UserRepositoryLogging

-Here we can add trait UserRepositoryLogging to anything that is UserRepository implementation - it would not compile otherwise.
+Here we can add the trait UserRepositoryLogging to anything that is a UserRepository implementation - it would not compile otherwise.
 Additionally, inside UserRepositoryLogging we are assuming that it is the implementation of UserRepository.
 So everything accessible within UserRepository is also accessible there.

 trait UserRepository {